Educational Loans & Grants

 - After you have been accepted at an accredited state college, university, or vocational training program

 - After you have received your financial aid award from your given school

 The application for the 2024 – 25 school year will be available here on May 1, 2024.

 College Readiness Series Workshops

-For parents and high school students, JFCS will be offering part 1 of our College Readiness Series Workshops, “Finding Scholarships and Saving for College,” on October 5 and 12.
-Download a pdf flyer.
+For parents and high school students, JFCS will be offering part 1 of our College Readiness Series Workshops, “Cash for College—Learn about the new FAFSA and more!” on January 11 and 18, 2024.
+Download a flyer.